 Working at an ice cream shop is fun.
 First, clear the table and set up an ice cream counter for your child.
-Next, use colored pom-poms for ice-cream scoops and make cones using brown paper.
-Finally, to add a variety to the play, you can add small paper cups and plastic spoons to serve delicious ice-creams.
+Next, use colored pom-poms for ice cream scoops and make cones using brown paper.
+Finally, to add variety to the play, you can add small paper cups and plastic spoons to serve delicious ice cream.

 11. Pirate ship

 Grab an empty laundry basket, a few party streamers, a paper bag, sticky back foam, wrapping paper tube, and scissors.
 On the inside of a paper bag, draw a sail and cut it out with the help of scissors.
 In the meantime, let your toddler decorate the mast (wrapping paper tube) of the sail.
 You can also use some party streamers to decorate the sides of the boat.
 Finally, tape the sail to the mast of the boat and attach it to the sailboat.